In football, seeing is believing.

 The ruling was confirmed in replay.

-In a game where points were in abundance (113 combined points), ...
+In a game where points were in abundance (113 combined points), it cost USC ...